-After some ill-fated reunions for various tours and projects, Vixen is back with a now stable line-up and touring again.
-They have just released a new disc in fall of 2006 called Live And Learn.
+After some ill-fated reunions for various tours and projects, Vixen returned with a stable line-up and started touring again.
+They released a new album in fall of 2006 called Live and Learn.
 The current members are Jan Keuhnemund on guitar, Lynn Louise Lowrey on bass, Kat Kraft on drums, and Jenna Sanz-Agero on vocals.
-The new album was produced by Dennis MacKay who produced the bands debut in the late 80's.
+The album was produced by Dennis MacKay who produced the bands debut in the late 80's.

 2) Vixen was also a female-fronted hard rock band from the early 80's, though the rest of the band was male.
 Most notably, ex-Megadeth guitarist Marty Friedman was in this band.
 A 2004 2-disc compilation entitled The Works includes essentially everything recorded by this band.